+Substandard Housing

-Substandard Housing While fewer people overall lived in substandard housing, it disproportionately affected people from some ethnicities In England, the number of adults living in substandard accommodation fell (from 32.4% in 2007/09 to 21% in 2011/13).
+While fewer people overall lived in substandard housing, it disproportionately affected people from some ethnicities

+In England, the number of adults living in substandard accommodation fell (from 32.4% in 2007/09 to 21% in 2011/13).
 There was also a significant decrease in the number of children living in substandard accommodation in England (from 30.9% in 2007/09 to 19.8% in 2011/13).
 In 2011/13 a higher proportion of households headed by someone who was Black (27.9%) or Pakistani/ Bangladeshi (26.3%) lived in substandard housing, compared with those households headed by someone who was White (20.5%).

-Gypsy and Traveller communities Concerns were raised about the quality and location of sites for Gypsies and Travellers.
+Gypsy and Traveller communities

+Concerns were raised about the quality and location of sites for Gypsies and Travellers.
 Since 2010, the number of Traveller caravans on socially-rented sites in England has remained relatively stable.
-However, the number on authorised A much higher proportion of Traveller caravans in Wales (62%) were on socially-rented sites than in England (34%) (Welsh Government, 2015b).
-In Scotland, Census data indicated that, in 2011, 14% of Gypsy Travellers lived in caravans or some other mobile or temporary structure (Scottish Government, 2015a).

-private sites has increased, while decreasing on unauthorised sites.
+However, the number on authorised private sites has increased, while decreasing on unauthorised sites.
 Homelessness There were 60,940 households placed in temporary accommodation by local authorities in England in September 2014, the 13th quarterly increase since the end of a downward trend in 2011.
 Of Homelessness rose in England but fell in Wales and Scotland. these, 45,620 included dependent children and/or a pregnant woman.
 In addition, the number of families with dependent children placed in bed and breakfast style accommodation increased.
-Young people leaving care were recognised to be particularly vulnerable.
-In 2015, the Homelessness Monitor report in England noted an increase in the number of people sleeping rough, up by 37% between 2010 and 2013.
+Young people leaving care were recognised to be particularly In 2015, the Homelessness Monitor report in England noted an increase in the number of people vulnerable. sleeping rough, up by 37% between 2010 and 2013.
 The UK Government's care leaver strategy (HM Government, 2013) cites research which noted that around a quarter of those living on the streets had a background in care, and that rising demands on social housing made it increasingly difficult for young people to find suitable accommodation.